Last Updated on February 22, 2023 by Janine

 When choosing what to wear in Puerto Vallarta, think through the different activities you’ll do on your trip.
 What will you feel most comfortable in?
 What will be most practical?

-Here’s what I packed (and what I wished I’d done differently).
+Here’s a list of things I packed (and what I wished I’d done differently).

 Clothing & Shoes